 FieldDescription

-value String!The API version name as a string.
+value String!The API version name as a string that can be passed in the API-Version header.

 📘